 When your child starts school, make sure they know that they need to bring any used gym kit and dirty clothes home so that you can launder them.
-Germs and odours soon build up in clothes, so you need to launder them regularly.
+Germs and odours soon build up in clothes, so you need to launder them regularly (see Laundry p.23).
+Laundering at a high temperature (at least 60°C) will destroy most germs.
 It can make life easier if you choose clothes that will withstand a hot machine-wash (at least 60°C).
+Speak to the head teacher if you cannot afford to buy the correct school uniform.
+Some local councils can provide financial assistance.